Geeksltd/Programming.Tips/docs/Methods.md

 ### Name of Command functions

-&nbsp;&nbsp; Some methods are meant to change the state of the parent object or the outside world, such as in the database or file system.
+Some methods are meant to change the state of the parent object or the outside world, such as in the database or file system.
 Those methods should be named with command verbs as opposed to query verbs.
 Good examples would be:

 ```c#
 public void Archive()  { ... }